Straightforward, Diligent Representation You Can Count On

 Like any city, Dallas, NC, is not free from crime.
 Many wonder if it’s a safe city to live in or visit, making the Dallas, NC, crime rate an important statistic to know and understand.
 Luckily, like most other small towns, Dallas is considered safer than many urban areas.
 However, crime still occurs, and residents are arrested for offenses ranging from DUIs to murder.
 If this happens to you, it’s crucial to hire a Dallas criminal defense attorney with vast legal experience.

 For property crimes, Dallas is much closer to the state average.
-It reports 18.9 crimes per 1,000 residents, compared to the state average of around 20 per resident.
-Dallas residents have a one in 53 chance of becoming a victim of a property crime, compared to the state average of one in 48.
+It reports 18 crimes per 1,000 residents, compared to the state average of around 20 per 1,000 residents.
+Dallas residents have a one in 55 chance of becoming a victim of a property crime, compared to the state average of one in 51.

 Important Factors That May Influence the Crime Rate